60+ DBMS Interview Questions and Answers (2026 Updated)

 A tuple refers to a single row or record in a database table that contains a set of related attributes or fields.
 A tuple represents a complete set of data for a specific entity or object that is being tracked by the database.

-This is one of the most important interview questions on DBMS for freshers.
+This is also one of the most important interview questions on DBMS for freshers.

-A checkpoint is a mechanism that ensures the consistency and durability of data in a database.
-It is a point in time when all the data in memory is written to disk, flushing all the modified data from cache to disk, and updates the transaction log, which tracks all the changes made to the database.
+A checkpoint in DBMS is a mechanism used to maintain the consistency and durability of a database.
+It marks a point where all modified data in memory is written to disk and transaction logs are updated.

-When a checkpoint occurs, the DBMS writes all the modified data from the buffer cache to the physical storage on disk, and updates the database’s metadata to reflect the changes.
+When a checkpoint occurs, the DBMS transfers updated data from the buffer cache to physical storage and records the changes.
+This process helps ensure that committed transactions are safely stored and can be recovered after a system failure.

-21. Explain what is a Relation in DBMS.
-How is it different from Relation Schema?
+25. Explain what a Relation in DBMS is.
+How is it different from the Relation Schema?

 Relation

-A relation is a table with rows and columns that stores related data in a structured format.
-Each row represents a record, and each column represents a field or attribute of that record.
-The relation is also referred to as a “table” in some database systems.
+A relation is a table in a database that stores related data in a structured format using rows and columns.
+Each row represents a record (tuple), and each column represents an attribute or field.
+In DBMS, a relation is commonly referred to as a table.

 Relation Schema

-In other words, the relation schema defines the structure of the relation, while the relation itself is the actual instance of the relation schema with data populated in it.
+In simple terms, a relation schema defines the design of the table, while the relation is the actual table containing data based on that design.

 DDL and DML are two important types of SQL statements used in database management.